-- 1 My history with exploring hikes in Grand Staircase Escalante National Monument:
+- 1 My history exploring Grand Staircase Escalante National Monument:

 - 2 What is Grand Staircase Escalante National Monument?

-- 3 Here are the 5 hikes I recommend exploring at Grand Staircase Escalante:
+- 3 Here are the 15 best Grand Staircase Escalante hikes:

 - 5 2) Coyote Gulch hiking trail: